 What you need to do if you manufacture or import tobacco products in the UK.

-All unit packets of cigarettes and hand rolling tobacco manufactured or imported in the UK (except for stock manufactured or imported before 20 May 2019) must:
+All unit packets of cigarettes and hand rolling tobacco manufactured or imported in the UK must:

-- have 5 specific security features on the packaging
+have 5 specific security features on the packaging if they are manufactured or imported for the UK market

 From May 2024, this will apply to all products containing tobacco.